 - Mix together 1 cup of cream and cornstarch.
 Set aside.

 - Combine 1 cup of cream and milk in a medium-sized saucepan over medium heat.
 Stir in sugar, salt, and continue to whisk frequently until sugar has dissolved and mixture is very hot (but not boiling!)

-- Whisk egg yolks in a mixing bowl until paler in colour.
+- Whisk egg yolks in a mixing bowl until paler in color.
 Carefully and slowly pour the hot liquid from the stove into the eggs, whisking constantly so you do not curdle the eggs.
 When fully combined, add the mixture back into the pan through a fine sieve and pour in cornstarch mixture and half the can of pie filling.
 Bring to a hot temperature again (not boiling!,) stirring frequently.
 Remove from heat and allow to cool to room temperature (you can stir occasionally to prevent film build up.)

 - Cover and place into refrigerate overnight.
 When time to churn, follow the directions on your ice cream machine.
 In the last 5 minutes of churning, stir in 3/4 of the pie crust and a couple tablespoons of pie filling.
 Store in freezer-safe containers and allow to sit out for 5-10 minutes before serving!

 - For added effect, top ice cream with remaining pie crust and pie filling!